ravindra135/TailVue-Quiz-Vue-3-Project/README.md

 ## 🙇‍♀️ About the Author

-Hi, I’m **Sumita**, a developer on a journey to master modern frontend tools.
+Hi, I’m **Ravindra Reddy**, a developer on a journey to master modern frontend tools.
 This is a stepping stone project, and I'm excited to grow with the community’s help! ❤️

 ---